ptrsym/ServoRadar-TIVA-Embedded-Systems/README.md

 -  ADC conversion of a voltage read from a pin on TIVA 1 connected to an external potentiometer used to configure the angular position of the servo motor during manual mode.
 -  UART subsystem used to provide a terminal interface for the user to issue commands via TERATERM.
 -  A SG90 servo motor with a 120 degree sweep range driven by a PWM signal from TIVA 2.
 -  A SRF05 ultrasonic sensor triggered from TIVA 2 using a PWM pulse and input capture/timer subsystems to measure the response.
+-  A piezo buzzer for exit notifcations from the arduino TA0018 37-in-1 kit.

 The user terminal commands are as follows:
 | Key | Action |